Nestor-Ch/utilityR/README.md

 ### Audit checks and soft duplicates

 **Audit checks**
 Prior to running the script you'll have to specify the minimum and maximum time that the respondent can spend answering the questions.
 All of the interviews that are above/below these thresholds will be marked as suspicious.
 Additionally, some enumerators can spend too much time on a single question (consent, location, etc.) to make the interview seem longer than it actually was.
 You can smooth these interview times by passing the `pre_process_audit_files = T` argument and setting `max_length_answer_1_question` parameter.
 This will make the script run the `pre.process.audits` function, that will replace these long times with the sample average time for answering the given question, without the outliers.
+Those uuid-question pairs that had their time values replaced will be tagged in the `tag` column so that the user knows that something was wrong in the interview-question pair.

 The analysis of audits will create a `audits_summary` excel file in the `directory_dictionary$dir.audits.check` directory.
 This file is your survey data + audit check columns such as:
 `n.iteration` - The number of iterations per interviews (the number of times the user had to stop and then continue the interview)